joebew42/ex_chat/README.md

 ### DOING

-- Find a way to handle "all" access tokens
- - what happen when we try to connect to the chat with an invalid access token
-   - 1) the token not exist/not valid [DONE]
-   - 2) no token provided [TODO]
- - Extract a collaborator for the WebSocketClient that will be responsible to understand if there is a user_session for a given access_tokent

 ### TODO

+ - Extract a collaborator for the WebSocketClient that will be responsible to understand if there is a user_session for a given access_token
 - Update the UI in order to handle the new message format
 - Handle the connection when the provided access token is empty or not valid (no user session associated)
 - Consider to use the version 2.2 of Cowboy to [parse the request query parameters](https://ninenines.eu/docs/en/cowboy/2.2/guide/req/)